rolandsalvador/activedirectory/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 In this lab, I configured Active Directory Domain Services, a domain controller, and a client computer.
 The domain controller acts as a DHCP server for the virtual machine subnet, VMnet0.
-The client computer acts as a DHCP client for the doamin controller.
 The domain controller also contains a NIC for public use to connect to the internet.
-The network topology is seen below:
+The network topology is seen below.
+Thank you for taking a look!

 <br />
 <br />
 <p align="center">
 <img src="https://i.imgur.com/vCcndHL.png" height="50%" width="50%"/>

-In the walkthrough below, I detail the steps I took to configure Active Directory for the domain controller and client.
-Thank you for taking a look!

 <h2>Skills Used</h2>